dhall-lang/dhall-lang/standard/semantics.md

 If the natural number associated with the variable is greater than or equal to the number of type annotations in the context matching the variable then that is a type error.

-Carefully note that the above rules imply that each type stored in the context must be well-typed.
-This restriction ensures that we can safely normalize any type retrieved from the context since well-typed terms will not infinitely loop if normalized.
-Every equivalence check is preceded by type checking both arguments in order to avoid infinite loops.

 ### `Bool`